May 1, 2026

 4.2.
 Preferential terms for the payment of loans

-The Central Bank will provide commercial banks with additional 2.6 trillion Soums of liquidity by easing requirements for mandatory reserves and introducing a special mechanism for providing 2 trillion Soums liquidity for up to 3 years.
+The Central Bank provided with commercial banks an additional 2.6 trillion soums of liquidity by easing reserve requirements and introducing a special liquidity provision mechanism in the amount of 2 trillion soums for a term of up to 3 years.
+The Central Bank deferred 7.9 trillion soums in loan debt owed by legal entities.

 5.1.
 Transfer to Remote (Online) Labor